No Result

 Remember that your story is evolving daily and may look different from one day to the next, so try to embrace it in all its confusing, quirky, and even emotionally debilitating forms.

-Try To See It From Your Adult Child’s Perspective
+View It From Your Child’s Perspective

 So, the question is, how should you be in this world when your grown children have left home and made it clear, either by action, words, or both, that they need a minute away from you?

-Let me assure you that most adult children do come back.
+Let me assure you that some adult children do come back.
 I certainly went far away from home, both physically and emotionally.
 As much as I honored my need to leave, I also accepted when life let me know when it was time to return home, physically and emotionally.
-Returning to my childhood home was a healing time after the world had beaten up on my young, independent adult self.

 Be Realistic But Not Cruel

-I caution parents to be realistic but not cruel.
+I caution parents to be realistic but not

 Group of Young Adults Hanging Out